bordalix/yamup/README.md

 Yet Another Meteor UP (yamup) does not user docker containers like all the rest MUP forks, it's based on the original MUP, but updated for modern Meteor times.

-**Note:** This branch of yamup is Meteor 1.5-ready.
-It uses Node 4.8.3 and MongoDB 3.2 by default.
 **Note:** I Can confirm this branch works with Meteor 1.5 Node 4.8.3 and MongoDB 3.2 and an Ubuntu 14 EC2 instance.

-**Note:** This branch of yamup is Meteor 1.6-ready.
-It uses Node 8.9.1 and MongoDB 3.2 by default.
 **Note:** I Can confirm this branch works with Meteor 1.6 Node 8.9.1 and MongoDB 3.2 and an Ubuntu 14 EC2 instance.

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)